mikededo/sgbd-elasticsearch/README.md

 7.24.0
 ```

-In order to run the project, you have to install the required dependencies from the root:
+In order to run the project, you have to install the required dependencies from the root directory:

 ```sh
 npm install